vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ## Challenge 2: checking the status of the nodes through the UI

 With your researcher credentials, explore the collaboration you have access to.
-Check which organizations are part of it and if they online.
-Also check which organizations were assigned to the each study (AGOT2024, GGA2924).
+Check which organizations are part of it and if they are online.
+Also check which organizations were assigned to each study (AGOT2024, GGA2924).
 Based on this:

-1. Which study is ready for an analysis?
+1. Which study is ready for executing an analysis?
 2. If you need to perform an analysis for the study that is **not** ready, which organization you would need to contact to fix this situation?

 ::::::::::::::::::::::::::::::::::::::::::::::::